nanocosmos/docs/docs/cloud/troubleshooting.md

 ## Access

-To access the trouble shooting page you have to enable metrics on your business plan.
+Access to the Trouble Shooting page is available for every nanoStream Cloud customer.

+> **Note**, displaying Stream Playout information will require a business upgrade to sent your H5Live Player metrics to our Analytics backend.
+Please contact sales@nanocosmos.de for business details.

 ## Time Picker